rhezab/rhezab-notes/etc/cookie-dough.rst

 Cookie Dough Thoughts
 ======================

+This is a place to stash my unbaked thoughts.
 I'll tend to use language that communicates certainty, but that's just beause it's easier to read (and write) writing that seems certain of itself.
 I am in no way certain of the truth or utility of these cookie dough thoughts.

 -----------